US non-resident aliens must understand FDAP & ECI to achieve international tax compliance

 Put our non-resident tax experience to work for you

 At US Tax Help, CPA Ted Kleinman can help hard-working individuals identify US tax problems and to correct those issues.
 He is experienced with foreign tax issues affecting non-resident aliens (NRAs) including FDAP, ECI, FBAR, reporting requirements, and other aspects of tax compliance.
-To schedule a consultation regarding your tax issues with an experienced CPA, call (541) 923-0903 or contact us online.
+To schedule a consultation regarding your tax issues with an experienced CPA, schedule an appointment or contact us online.